tedconf/symfony-doc-unofficial/getting-started/en/06-Web-Server-Configuration.markdown

 If you have created it somewhere under the web root directory of your web server, you can already access the project in a web browser.

-Of course, as there is no configuration, if it is very fast to set up, but try to access the `config/databases.yml` file in your browser to understand the bad consequences of such a lazy attitude.
+Of course, as there is no configuration, it is very fast to set up, but try to access the `config/databases.yml` file in your browser to understand the bad consequences of such a lazy attitude.
 If the user knows that your website is developed with symfony, he will have access to a lot of sensitive files.

-**Never ever use this setup on a production server** and read the next section to learn how to configure your web server properly.
+**Never ever use this setup on a production server**, and read the next section to learn how to configure your web server properly.

 The secure Way